Introduction

 When to use GPUs over CPUs?

-In CPU vs GPU processing, GPUs can perform tasks that require huge parallel processing power.
+In CPU and GPU processing, GPUs can perform tasks that require huge parallel processing power.
 They are ideal in scenarios like video rendering, 3D animations, machine learning, and scientific simulations where multiple calculations need to be performed simultaneously.
 Examples: GPUs significantly reduce training time in deep learning by processing vast datasets through multiple layers concurrently.
 Whereas, CPUs are suitable for sequential processing and complex algorithmic calculations that cannot be parallelized efficiently.

 All in all, CPUs manage general-purpose tasks effectively but if intensive computational tasks with parallel processing are required, GPUs should be used.